awspilot/ractive-dynamodb-ui/README.md

 ## Preview

 This demo runs in a docker container together with dynamodb-local
-and may sometimes crash due to low EC2 instance RAM.
+and may sometimes crash due to low budget EC2 instance's RAM.

 [DEMO](https://awspilot.github.io/ractive-dynamodb-ui/demo/)